How to delete Time Machine backups and snapshots

 1. Snapshot thinning

-The easiest way to thin your snapshots and save space is to use the Maintenance module from CleanMyMac X. This smart module has a specifically designed feature called Time Machine Snapshot Thinning.
+The easiest way to thin your snapshots and save space is to use the Performance tool from CleanMyMac.
+It has a specifically designed feature called Time Machine Snapshot Thinning.
 It does exactly what it says.
 No need to fish around finding old snapshots — this tool does all the hard work for you, carefully selecting the right and necessary data for removal.

 How to remove snapshots the easy way: